 There so many places to visit in Nice that help you unwind on your vacation.
 Relax along the extensive stretch of the Promenade des Anglais where you can sunbathe, walk along the various gorgeous beaches, and eat or drink at the numerous restaurants and bars.

-The city has excellent weather for the most of the year.
-If you are looking to enjoy summer, then the best time to visit Nice is between May and October although July and August can get hot.
+The city has excellent weather for most of the year.
+If you are looking to enjoy summer, then the best time to visit Nice is between May and October, although July and August can get hot.

 Those who wish to explore more destinations can travel to Monaco, a country situated close to Nice.